Individual Bar and

 Where is the ceremony?

-The rabbi will arrive at your ceremomy with the Torah and prayerbooks.
+The Rabbi or Elaine will arrive at your ceremony with the Torah and prayerbooks.
 To help you plan for the service we have great resources posted such as:

 - The Bar or Bat Mitzvah student's large print version of the service.
 Click Here>>